hallogameboy/JEDI/README.md

 $ python3 run.py --cv=0 --K=3 --L=4 --emb_dim=128 --rnn_dim=128 --att_dim=16 --hidden_dim=128  --num_epochs=2 --learning_rate=1e-3 --l2_reg=1e-3
 ```

 For each epoch, the script will show the progress during training and show the training evaluation metrics, together with the training loss, after training the whole training set once.
-After the assigned number of epochs, the model will be applied to predict the testing data and compute the testing evaluation metrics.
 As an example, the above command will result in the following results:

 ```
 1 Physical GPUs, 1 Logical GPU